Articles and Research

 Omega-3 fatty acids offer a wide range of health benefits and are vital for many bodily functions, yet many people are deficient due to modern dietary habits.
 These essential fats—primarily EPA (eicosapentaenoic acid), DHA (docosahexaenoic acid), and ALA (alpha-linolenic acid)—are known to contribute to:

-2. Brain health: DHA is a key building block of the brain, enhancing cognitive functions such as memory and focus.
-It is also beneficial for ADHD, bipolar disorders, and is important for fetal and infant brain development
+- Brain health: DHA is a key building block of the brain, enhancing cognitive functions such as memory and focus.
+It is also beneficial for ADHD, bipolar disorders, and is important for foetal and infant brain development

-5. Immune and gut health: Supporting immune function and gut health, and potentially reducing the risk of autoimmune diseases, including MS
+- Immune and gut health: Supporting the complex immune system as well as gut health, and potentially reducing the risk of autoimmune diseases, including MS

-7. Hormonal balance: Especially important for women during pregnancy and menopause
+- Hormonal balance: Essential for the whole endocrine system, & especially important for women during pregnancy and menopause

-If you’d like to learn more about Eqology’s products, please feel free to get in touch.
-You can also find more information and order your Omega-3 oil and/or marine collagen here
+If you’d like to learn more about Eqology’s products or find out how it can help you, please feel free to get in touch.
+You can also find more information and order your Omega-3 oil and/or Marine Collagen here

 Cleansing the body and mind